harrisonmalone/harrisonmalone-gatsby/src/posts/best-albums-of-the-2010s.md

 ## Good Kid m.A.A.d City: Kendrick Lamar (2012)

-Released in towards the end of my first year at university just as I was getting into proper hip-hop.
+Released towards the end of my first year at university; just as I was getting into proper hip-hop.
 It blew me away.
 Played many times in my car and at parties over the entire decade.

 ### 3